-The Faithlie F Cap ond the Flip-Flap were developed in Scotland as a solution to the cod recovery program.
-The Cefas net grid in England for the nephrops fishery and the Amity net grid in Scotland again for the North Sea nephrops / fish mixed fishery.
+The Faithlie F Cap and the Flip-Flap were developed in Scotland as a solution to the cod recovery program.
+The Cefas net grid in England for the nephrops fishery and the Amity net grid in Scotland again for the North Sea nephrops/fish mixed fishery.
 The Amity net grid has also been adopted for use in the Celtic Sea nephrops fishery.
-The Sep Nep gear was developed on similar lines for Dutch nephrops vessels.
+The Sep Nep cod-end was developed on similar lines for Dutch nephrops vessels.

 Catch Comparison Trials of the Flip Flap Netting Grid Trawl

 Catch Comparison Trials with the Faithlie Cod Avoidance Panel (FCAP)